Wanrong: Life in the Forbidden City

 As empress consort of China, Wanrong had every whim and desire dealt with by a retinue of eunuchs and maids.
 The Empress had her own separate kitchen as well as a special tailor who would make new dresses for her almost every day.
 When bathing, her elderly maids would undress and clean her.
 Afterwards she would often sit on the side of the basin and admire her body.
-Sun Yaoting, her personal eunuch servant, said despite her volatile character and occasional bursts of temper, Wanrong was generally kind to servants and would offer him food as she often dined alone.
+Sun Yaoting, her personal eunuch servant, said despite her volatile character and occasional bursts of temper, Wanrong was generally kind to servants and would offer him food as she often dined without Puyi.
 Her brother, Runqi, recalled Wanrong admonished him for being disrespectful to a servant on one occasion.
-The Empress, however, was not afraid to wield power if a eunuch or maid upset her, banishing an unfortunate eunuch who was apparently hard-of-hearing for incompetence.
+The Empress, however, was not afraid to dismiss those who upset her, expelling an unfortunate eunuch who was apparently hard-of-hearing for incompetence.

 Wanrong enjoyed reading, jazz, Western cuisine, playing the piano, writing in English and photography.
 Described as old-fashioned by her brother, Wanrong was nevertheless somewhat more Westernized than Puyi, having grown up in the French Concession in Tianjin, and she was noted for teaching Puyi how to eat Western food with a knife and fork.
 An article in Time magazine dated Monday, 12 May 1924, titled "China: Henry the Democrat", noted Huan Tung (Xuantong Emperor), and Wanrong had adopted Western names, with Wanrong's being Elizabeth.
 The Empress also wrote poetry, composed at least one song, practiced painting and wrote letters, some of which included a few English words.

 Despite being Empress and having a higher position than Puyi's wedded concubine, Wenxiu, Wanrong perceived her as something of a rival.
-The Empress wrote a few letters teasing or throwing scorn on Wenxiu, who lived just 70 metres away in the Palace of Eternal Spring.
-One of the letters read:
+The Empress wrote at least one letter and a poem teasing and making fun of Wenxiu, who lived just 70 metres away in the Palace of Eternal Spring.
+The Empress would sometimes also playfully tease Puyi, calling him, in one letter, Henry dear little wife and referring to herself as loving husband, Elizabeth (In English.)
+One letter to Wenxiu read: